immersive-arts/Sparck2_Documentation/docs/reference/introduction.md

 # Introduction

-SPARCK (SPatial Augmented Reality Construction Kit) is a [Max](https://cycling74.com/) [Package](https://docs.cycling74.com/userguide/packages/) for building spatial augmented projection setups.
+SPARCK (Spatial Augmented Reality Construction Kit) is a [Max](https://cycling74.com/) [Package](https://docs.cycling74.com/userguide/packages/) for building spatial augmented projection setups.

 It follows a similar approach to [VIZZIE](https://cycling74.com/packages/vizzie), providing a collection of [abstractions](https://docs.cycling74.com/userguide/abstractions/) — called **Nodes** in SPARCK — that let you build complex projection workflows with only a few building blocks.